 |Non-exempt double overtime|

 |Disability and workers’ compensation|

 How can a thorough compensation plan improve company culture?

-An enticing, competitive compensation plan demonstrates that the organization values its employees.
-When employees know their employer appreciates them, they are more likely to feel motivated and engaged and exhibit higher levels of job satisfaction.
-A fair compensation plan can nurture respect between employees and employers, setting the foundation for a positive atmosphere and thriving company culture.
+An enticing, competitive compensation plan demonstrates that the organization values its people.
+When people know their employer appreciates them, they are more likely to feel motivated and engaged and exhibit higher levels of job satisfaction.
+A fair compensation plan can nurture respect between people and their employers, setting the foundation for a positive atmosphere and thriving company culture.

 How can HRMS help with compensation planning?

 Human resource management systems are an invaluable asset for HR leaders when creating a compensation plan.

 - Collate a vast amount of data in one place, streamlining the compensation planning process.

 - Analyze a variety of metrics, such as geography, cost of living, salary bands, bonus structures, equity grants, and benefits to calculate salary targets.

 - Introduce impartiality and remove biases from the decision-making process.
 Automated processing can help companies on their journeys towards equitable pay.